 Some things to have at home for those first meals:

 - Canned Soup

 - Frozen Lasagne

 Your first week home is also the perfect time to schedule a meal delivery service like Gobble, Hello Fresh, or EveryPlate.
-We have enjoyed these services and you can read my review to get more information about Gobble.
+We have enjoyed these meal kit subscriptions a ton – you can read my reviews to get more information.

 10. Enjoy Every Moment

 Yes, you can enjoy it all.
 Laugh when there are struggles, Hug when there are fights, and Love all the little moments in-between.